portellam/Obsidian-workflow-docs/docs/usage/read-it-later.md

 # Read-it-later and bookmark manager

-## Why doing this ?
+## Why do this?
 Every link you saved using Omnivore will be saved and synced as a markdown file in your vault.

 It allows for easy search inside your knowledge base across your sources and notes.
-You can also link these notes during your write-ups.
+You may also link these notes during your write-ups.

-## How to use it ?
+## How to use it?
 This part is pretty simple.
 You simply need to connect your Omnivore account, add some pages to your inbox.
-It will then be synced to Obsidian inside the `_Sources` folder each time you use the Omnivore button on Obsidian left side bar or every 5 min.
+It will then be synced to Obsidian inside the `sources` folder each time you use the Omnivore button on Obsidian left side bar or every five (5) minutes.

-## How is it configured ?
+## How is it configured?

-Front matter template :
+Front matter template:

 ```txt
 id: {{{id}}}